hong-xian/SR-WDRO/README.md

 # SR-WDRO
-This is the official repository for "Mitigating Robust Overfitting in Wasserstein Distributionally Robust Optimization").
+This is the official repository for "Mitigating Robust Overfitting in Wasserstein Distributionally Robust Optimization".
 This repository contains an implementation of Statistic Robust WDRO.
 ## Requirements:
 * Python 3.11.3
 * PyTorch 2.0.1